markhuot/craft-phpstan/README.md

 custom field.

 However, you do _not_ get strong types when querying the custom field.
 For example, this `$query` is not typed as an `EntryQuery`.
-Instead it is typed as a `CustomFieldBehavior` because the types are marked as `static`.
+Instead it is typed as a `CustomFieldBehavior` because the return types of the custom field methods are marked as `static`, referencing back to the behavior, not the underlying query.

 ```php
 $query = craft\elements\Entry::find()->customField('value')